 The storytelling has a pulpy tingle; this is also one of the first times Almodóvar evinced that even if a movie of his doesn’t holistically work, his visual sensibility is enough to at least keep our senses glued.
 Matador is shot beautifully: all coloring-book-hued and geometrically composed, with the faces and bodies of the actors becoming canvases onto which Almodóvar can further clarify his ideas and what excites him.
 The fashions are also a high point.
 María is always wrapped in broad-shouldered and bilious Joan Crawford-style clothing.
 Because the Eva character also works as a model, there are a couple of detours into the behind the scenes intricacies of runway shows, which seem like excuses for Almodóvar to show that his abilities to dress up a set and a shot don't end with the sartorial.

 Matador is eternally in heat.
-And it’s one of the few moments in the earlier part of Almodóvar’s career where his provocations also seemed so unmistakably controlled and pivotal to the overall effect.
+And it’s one of the few moments in the earlier part of Almodóvar’s career where his provocations also seemed unmistakably controlled and pivotal to the overall effect.
 So often in his 1980s we couldn’t fully trust him.
-We went along for the ride.
-Usually, we ended up having a decent time.
+We went along for the ride; usually, we ended up having a decent time.
 Yet there’s a then-unfamiliar purposefulness here.
 You never suspect stuff is going to come flying off the rails.

 imagine that it’s defined by a similar style of brass.
 Its promotional poster, framed on a character’s wall, is blank, save for a strawberry tongue licking a pair of cherry-red lips.
 “Sabor” was directed 30 years ago by the main character of Pain and Glory, an aging film director named Salvador.
 Salvador is played by Banderas, and his mane is spiked into the trademark Almodóvar ‘do.
 He even wears the latter’s clothes.